 Payload IE Group ID

+Other resource enumerations as per 13.3.3

-Only one shall be assigned to an SDO To request a the SDO shall send an official request to the IEEE 802.15 WG Chair that includes, at a minimum, the following The name of the SDO or ISG and its accreditation
+Only one value shall be assigned to an SDO or ISG from any Managed Resource.

+To request a Managed Resource value, the SDO or ISG shall send an official request to the IEEE 802.15 WG Chair that includes, at a minimum, the following information:

+The name of the SDO or ISG and its accreditation

 The reason for the request

+The Managed Resource(s) that is/are requested

-Thethat is/are requestedcontains the required information, the IEEE 802.15 WG Chair shall review the request The WG ANA lead and the WG 802.15 Chair of the review committee.
+If the request from the SDO or ISG contains the required information, the IEEE 802.15 WG Chair shall assign the review of the request to the TEG.
+The WG ANA lead and the WG 802.15 Chair are ex-officio members of the review committee.
 The TEG may request further information from the SDO or ISG if necessary for the evaluation of the request for a Managed Resource.
 The TEG shall determine whether the assignment of the resource may impact other resource identifiers within 802.15 standard(s) and reserve values for any such associated resources.

 The committee should decide on the request within three months of the request.
 This is to allow the consideration of the request at an interim or plenary session.

 The committee shall refuse the request if: